dannysepler/blog/_posts/2018-12-27-counting-song-lyrics.md

 We're starting this blog post with a simple question: _How can I use code find the most popular words in a song?_

-Although I will be using musical lyrics as an example, this is a larger example of working with messy textual inputs.
-When time permits, I can dive deeper into this subject.
+Although we will be using musical lyrics as an example, this is a larger example of working with messy textual inputs.
+When time permits, we can dive deeper into this subject.

-I will try to start as simply as possible in creating a solution, and build out complexities in scope and language from there.
+We can try to start as simply as possible in creating a solution, and build out complexities in scope and language from there.
 All coding will occur in Python.
 All song lyrics are borrowed from [AZ Lyrics](http://azlyrics.com) as well as the artists themselves, and I take no ownership of them whatsoever.

 ## Before We Begin

 Let us first decide a text to work on.
 I chose the topical "thank u, next" by Ariana Grande.
 (Selfishly,) I am hoping it will lend this article some nice Search Engine Optimization for the next few months.
-Also, and probably more important, it is quite a good song.
+Also, and probably more important, it is quite a good song and a fun one to work with.

 ## Read the Song